 |

-Before reading, the first-position databank is cleared, so after reading, the first-position databank will correspond to the file (this behavior may be altered with the <merge> option).
-After reading (optionally merging) data from the file into the first-position databank, the reference databank is always constructed as an exact copy of the first-position databank (a 'clone').
+The READ statement puts variables from a .gbk file (or other formats) into the first-position databank (use OPEN if you need to open a 'named' databank instead).
+A .gbk file is a Gekko-specific binary databank format that stores Gekko variables.
+A READ clears first-position databank before reading the .gbk file, so after reading, the first-position databank will correspond to the .gbk file (this behavior may be altered with the <merge> option).
+After reading (optionally merging) data from the .gbk file into the first-position databank, the Ref (reference) databank is always constructed as an exact copy of the first-position databank (corresponding to the CLONE statement).
+Regarding timeseries inside the .gbk file, READ reads all data observations regardless of the global time period.

-When modelling using Gekko program files, it is advised to put a MODEL statement and an option freq = ... ; statement before the READ statement, so that READ knows the model and its frequency.
+When modelling using Gekko .frm model files, it is advised to put a MODEL statement and an option freq = ... ; statement before the READ statement, so that READ knows the model and its frequency.
 When doing this, READ will auto-create technical model variables like add-factors etc. (D-, J-, and Z-type variables), and will also indicate if the lists of variables in the model and the databank are not matching (note: such auto-creation is not done for data mode).

-Because Gekko uses a so-called cache for databank files, the same file will load faster the next time it is read.
+Because Gekko uses a so-called cache for databank files, the same databank file will load faster the next time it is read.

 read < period ALL FIRST REF MERGE > filename TO bankname;